-There are various 'conventions' for representing prevalence in thematic (and other qualitative) analysis that does not provide a quantified measure (unlike much content analysis, Wilkinson, 2000) - for instance: "the majority of participants" (Meehan et al., 2000: 372), "many participants" (Taylor & Ussher, 2001: 298), or "a number of participants" (Braun, Gavey, & McPhillips, 2003: 249).
+There are various 'conventions' for representing prevalence in thematic (and other qualitative) analysis that does not provide a quantified measure (unlike much content analysis, Wilkinson, 2000) - for instance: 'the majority of participants' (Meehan et al., 2000: 372), 'many participants' (Taylor and Ussher, 2001: 298), or 'a number of participants' (Braun et al., 2003: 249).
 Such descriptors work rhetorically to suggest a theme really existed in the data, and to convince us they are reporting truthfully about the data.
 But do they tell us much?
-This is perhaps one area where more debate needs to occur about how and why we might represent the prevalence of themes in the data, and, indeed, whether, if, and why prevalence is particularly important.
+This is perhaps one area where more debate is needed about how and why we might represent the prevalence of themes in the data, and, indeed, whether, if, and why prevalence is particularly important.